reneedefour/renees/content/timeline.md

 summary: timeline
 ---

-A little timeline of what I've been up to.

 ## November 2022
 Working as a junior doctor in primary care here in Trinidad.
 My interest has shifted from family medicine to histopathology and I'm trying to get a placement in that department.
 I've also begun studying for the PLAB licensing exam to be able to specialise in pathology via the UK.